Want to know more? — Subscribe

 Here is a smart technology that can help you deliver an exceptionally smooth experience for your website users, which is Single Page Application.

-According to Google study, where they trained a deep neural network to figure out correlations between the page loading time and how it impacts users’ behavior and such metrics as bounce rate and conversions data of that same are crucial:
+According to Google study, where they trained a deep neural network to figure out correlations between the page loading time and how it impacts users’ behavior and such software development metrics as bounce rate and conversions data of that same are crucial:

 Besides that, the DoubleClick by Google study cited above, it was found that sites loading within 5 seconds had 70% longer sessions, 35% lower bounce rates, and 25% higher ad viewability than sites taking nearly four times longer at 19 seconds.